 - Prepare a baking sheet by lining it with parchment.

-- In a large mixing bowl, whisk together the flour, baking powder, Whole Foods Organic Fair Trade Ceylon Cinnamon, salt, and nutmeg.
+- In a large mixing bowl, whisk together the flour, baking powder, cinnamon, salt, and nutmeg.

 - Cut butter into smaller pieces and with a pastry cutter, cut butter into the flour mixture until it resembles coarse meal.